Graduate Catalyst Awards

 WHAT TYPES OF PROJECTS DO WE FUND?

-- The integration of art and science in the classroom and laboratory
+- Integrating art and science in the classroom and lab

-- Using movement and wellness to reflect on community and individual well-being
+- Using movement for wellness in the community

-- Supporting original art, music, theater and dance pieces from faculty, students, and staff
+- Original art, music, theater and dance pieces

-- Examining the impact of gentrification on our community and creative economies
+- How gentrification impacts our community and creative spaces

-- Projects that reach beyond the campus boundaries to promote equity and social justice
+- Projects beyond the campus to promote equity and social justice

 HOW TO APPLY